cudoventures/cudos-docs/docs/node/run-node/run-full-node-redhat-debian.md

 This guide explains how to initialise and start a **Full Node**.

-It follows on from the prerequisites section and assumes that you have built your environment by following the [**Build Environment**](/docs/node/prerequisites/build-redhat-debian).
+It follows on from the prerequisites section and assumes that you have built your environment by following the [**Build Environment**](/docs/node/prerequisites/build-redhat-debian) instructions.

 A Full node has the addresses of 3 **Seed nodes** pre-configured to allow it to connect to the Cudos network.